jayanand90/jayanand90.github.io/_posts/2017-8-25-Classifying-Devanagari-vowels-with-TFLearn.md

 <img src="../images/devanagari_classification/cats_2.png">

 We begin to realize that all cats need not be posing for passport-style photographs like how we had imagined.
 Even something as simple as a cat presents an infinite number of variations!
-It is clearly impossible to code up shapes, sizes and orientations for all cats in the world.
+It is clearly *impossible* to code up shapes, sizes and orientations for all cats in the world.
 Also, there are an infinite number of objects in the world!

-On the contrary, a human being can trivially identify all of the above images as cats, even in images where only a small part of the cat is shown (like the cat hiding behind a wall).
+On the contrary, a human being can trivially identify all of the above images as cats, even in images where only a small part of the cat is shown (like the cat hiding behind a tree).
 What is amazing is that we can identify cats in configurations we have never seen before, simply because we have *learnt* what a cat is, and we can always identify it succesfully regardless of what it's doing.
 So what is it exactly that our brains *learn* about a cat?
 How is the representation of a cat stored/programmed in our brains?

 ## The world of pixels